lukras-exe/myRecipes/README.md

-# odin-recipes
+# Recipes Webpage Collection
-This is a a repository for everything learned currently throughout the odin project course course This includes: basic html, css, javascript, linking images and links, etc

-This specific poject will test my knowledge on lists and using tabs
+This is a personal collection of my favorite food and drink recipes, presented in a simple web format.

+## About
+This project is a curated collection of recipes that I love, built as a static website for easy access and sharing.
+Each recipe includes ingredients, step-by-step instructions, preparation time, and personal notes on why I love these dishes.